zsjstart/AutoLitReview/README.md

 - 📂 Automatically categorize papers into research themes
 - 📊 Export results to a structured Excel workbook (API Mode)
 - 🔌 Support local and cloud-hosted LLMs
+- 💬 Run through APIs or directly in chatbot interfaces

 ---